-Chris Huffine, Psy.D., licensed psychologist, is the clinical director of Allies in Change Counseling Center in Portland, Oregon.
+Chris Huffine, Psy.D., licensed psychologist, is the Executive Director of Allies in Change.
 He offers individual and couples counseling with adults on a variety of issues including mood disorders, stress management, relationship/intimacy issues, and addictions.
 Chris is also a facilitator in three of our counseling groups.
-During his career he has worked with over a thousand abusive men and dozens of female and male victims of abuse.
+During his career he has worked with over a thousand abusive men and hundreds of female and male victims of abuse.
 He is an adjunct faculty member at Portland State University where he teaches an anger management class and speaks on domestic violence.
 He also offers a graduate level class on domestic violence at Pacific University.
 He regularly speaks publicly and offers trainings on a variety of issues related to domestic violence.
 He is a member of the advisory group to the state attorney general to monitor standards for batterer intervention programs.

 Jeanne Goetz, LCSW

 Jeanne Goetz is a licensed clinical social worker (LCSW).
-Jeanne has been providing individual and couples counseling for a variety of issues for over 20 years.
-She has also been leading domestic violence groups for over 20 years, specializing in working with survivors of domestic violence.
-Jeanne has worked with both batterers and survivors and she currently facilitates our Women's Survivor Recovery Group, in addition to the individual and couples work she performs.
+Jeanne has been providing individual and couples counseling for a variety of issues for over 25 years.
+She also led domestic violence groups for over 20 years, specializing in working with survivors of domestic violence.
+Jeanne has worked with both batterers and survivors.

 Jan Bridgewater, LCSW